 - Pet ownership on a no-pets property

-- Recurring complains about noise
+- Recurring complaints about noise

 - Smoking inside a nonsmoking building